 The Angie Barker Memorial Trophy will be presented annually to the best model with a Scottish theme.

-The ASM Trophy for the best club Display
+The AMS Trophy for the best club Display

 The Barry Olssen Memorial Trophy.
 Sponsored, and judged by, the Ayrshire Scale Modelling Group.
 For Best Civil Vehicle at the show, excluding models entered into competition.